 In terms of contract length, they only list annual rates along with an initial server setup fee.
 It was disappointing to see that they charged for setup, considering that most hosting providers would waive this; however, this seems to be the norm with Japanese and Korean web hosting providers.
 They don’t offer a monthly billing period or free plan, but they do offer a ten-day free trial and as a limited time offer, a free domain registration.

 One major downside is their customer service options, which are pretty limited.
 They offer email and phone support between 10AM and 6PM on weekdays; there’s no live chat or Facebook messaging option.
-In fact, they’ve disabled the message button on their Facebook page.
-Ideally, I’d really like to be able to contact them much more conveniently.
-For me, excellent service requires some form of instant messaging plus much longer business hours.
+Actually, they have deactivated the message button on their Facebook page.
+Ideally, I would prefer to have a much more convenient way to contact them.
+In my opinion, outstanding service should include some form of instant messaging and much longer business hours.